 Otherwise known as our favorites.
 Like a favorite pair of running shoes, there are some Disney World running paths that just take the cake.
-One of our all-time favorite running paths encompasses to resorts, Disney’s Saratoga Springs and Disney’s Old Key West.
+One of our all-time favorite running paths encompasses two resorts, Disney’s Saratoga Springs, and Disney’s Old Key West.
 Thanks to the Lake Buena Vista golf course there is a path that connects to the resorts (not the cart path).
 The path runs along a canal with beautiful trees and views of the golf course and Disney’s Old Key.
 It could be one of the longer paths at Disney World at just under two miles.
 A couple of things to note is the path connecting the two resorts is only open from sunrise to dusk, as it’s not lit.
 If you’re looking to extend your run, you loop through Disney Springs (this may not be an option due to COVID restrictions).

 Not to be outdone is the running path around Crescent Lake.
 With access from Disney’s Yacht and Beach Club, Disney’s Boardwalk, and The Swan and Dolphin, this tends to be one of the more popular Disney World running paths.
 Depending on how far you’re looking to go, you can either do the 0.8-mile loop around the lake or extend by adding in the pathway to Hollywood Studios.
 Fair warning, running on the boardwalk is definitely interesting compared to a normal paved road.

 Two resorts, one great path!
-Between Disney’s Pop Century and Art of Animation Resort is a Hourglass Lake and it’s 1.38-mile running path.
+Between Disney’s Pop Century and Art of Animation Resort is Hourglass Lake and it’s 1.38-mile running path.
 There is something about this jogging path that we found to be so relaxing.
 It has to be the still morning water.
 One thing to note is the queue for the Disney Skyliner can extend into the path about an hour so before the opening of Hollywood Studios.
 It’s definitely a path best enjoyed earlier in the morning.